marcin-mazurek/react-render-debugger/README.md

 import React, { Component } from 'react';
 import visualizeRender from 'react-render-visualizer-decorator';

-// Use with decorator syntax (experimental - learn more: https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy#why-legacy)
+// Use with the decorator syntax (experimental)
 @visualizeRender
 export default class TodoItem extends Component {
     render () {